 Week 11 - Kody Groves - Mesquite Poteet

 Playoffs - Chris Melson - Mansfield Legacy

-The Dallas Cowboys are proud to partner with Whataburger for the 2017 Coach of the Week program.
-Now in its 23rd year, the weekly award will engage North Texas football fans in recognizing local high school football coaches who are making a positive impact on their teams, school and community through hard work and dedication to young athletes.
+The Dallas Cowboys are proud to partner with Whataburger for the 2018 Coach of the Week program.
+Now in its 24th year, the weekly award engages North Texas football fans in recognizing local high school coaches who are making a positive impact on their teams, school and community through hard work and dedication to young athletes.

-During the high school football season two local coaches will be nominated as finalists for the award based off of their school’s most recent match ups.
+Each week during the high school football season, two local coaches will be nominated as “finalists” for that week’s award based off of their school’s most recent match-ups.
 Students, faculty, parents and football fans everywhere can then help Whataburger and the Dallas Cowboys select that week’s Coach of the Week winner through online voting hosted on DallasCowboys.com.

 Twelve coaches in all will be selected to receive grants over the course of the season and check presentations will be made during an in-school pep rally with assistance from Cowboys mascot ROWDY, Dallas Cowboys Cheerleaders and Whataburger executives.